-We aim to shed light on the relationship between income segregation and topological features of neighborhoods, examining both the POIs that provide urban services within the same geographical space and the mixing of people in relation to the time of the day.
-To describe how citizens interact with the urban texture we leverage trajectory LBS data from approximately 100,000 users in Milan over ten months, integrated with a dataset from rent as a proxy for income \cite{Xu2019}.
+We aim to shed light on the relationship between income segregation and topological features of neighbourhoods, examining the POIs that provide urban services within the same geographical space and the mixing of people in different time bands.
+To describe how citizens interact with the urban texture, we leverage trajectory LBS data from 94,000 users in Milan over ten months, integrated with a dataset from rent as a proxy for income~\cite{Xu2019}.
 Through this comprehensive data integration, we gain insights into the hourly mobility patterns of residents.
-Central to our analysis is the concept of the "income triad," which represents the distribution of the three income groups in the city.
+Central to our analysis is the notion of "income triad," which represents the distribution of the three income groups in the city.
 This triad allows us to capture the change of social mixing, indicating whether there's a balanced representation of all income groups (perfect mixing) or dominance by a single group (complete segregation).
-We group and classify neighborhoods based on city structure-dependent features such as the efficiency of public transport, category diversity, or median price, defined by Accessibility, Livability, and Attractivity (ALA clustering).
-When we overlay the social mixing patterns — defined through the income triad — with the summarized urban fabric characteristics from ALA clustering, we capture the neighborhood level of income segregation.
-We find that the magnitude of segregation is influenced by the neighborhood features, represented in the ALA cluster, as well as the time of day.
-The variety of facilities a neighborhood offers and their utilization by different income groups at different times significantly impact the levels of segregation.
+We group and classify neighbourhoods based on city structure-dependent features such as the efficiency of public transport, category diversity, or median price, defined by Accessibility, Liveability, and Attractivity (ALA clustering).
+When we overlay the social mixing patterns — defined through the income triad — with the summarised urban fabric characteristics from ALA clustering, we capture the neighbourhood level of income segregation.
+We find that the magnitude of segregation is influenced by the neighbourhood features represented in the ALA cluster, and the time of day.
+The variety of facilities a neighbourhood offers and their utilisation by different income groups at different time bands significantly impact the levels of segregation.
 We find a high level of spatial segregation at night due to residential segregation but observe increased social mixing during the day when residential segregation relaxes.
-Neighborhoods exhibiting interaction with middle-income groups appear to be more inclusive, as individuals from these groups commonly attend places frequented by both low- and high-income groups.
+Neighbourhoods exhibiting interaction with middle-income groups appear to be more inclusive, as individuals from these groups commonly attend places frequented by low- and high-income groups.